usmansbk/html-css-js-capstone/README.md

 ### Development

 - **DO NOT MODIFY THE CSS FILE** :bangbang:
-- Make all style changes in the `sass/` files
+- Make all styling changes in the `sass/` files
 - Run `npm build` to generate new CSS

 ### Test